VRPRM: Process Reward Modeling via Visual Reasoning

-\textbf{Chain-of-Thought Reward Models. } In recent years, to enhance the evaluation capability and generalization of reward models, research in reward modeling has gradually shifted from traditional scalar scoring models to Chain-of-Thought Reward Models (CoT-RMs).
-These models explicitly generate reasoning chains to assist in preference judgment.
-RRM~\cite{guo2025reward} treats reward modeling as a reasoning task, first performing long-chain reasoning and then generating the final reward.
-It further proposes a training framework that improves reasoning capabilities through reinforcement learning (RL), incorporating multi-response reward strategies such as ELO rating and tournament selection to optimize computational resource allocation in practical applications.
-Many CoT-ORM studies adopt a two-stage training paradigm consisting of supervised fine-tuning (SFT) for cold-start initialization followed by reinforcement learning.
-RM-R1~\cite{chen2025rm} and Think-RM~\cite{hong2025think} first distill a small set of high-quality, long-range reasoning supervision data to guide the model’s reasoning ability via supervised fine-tuning.
-In the second stage, they apply reinforcement learning with large-scale preference data to further enhance the model’s reasoning capabilities in reward modeling.
-Subsequent research has extended the CoT-ORM paradigm to multimodal settings.
-R1-Reward~\cite{zhang2025r1} first employs GPT-4o to generate annotations for a multimodal dataset, constructing SFT data to guide the model in learning task formats.
-It selects challenging or repeatedly attempted samples to train the model using RL, aiming to improve performance in complex reward judgment scenarios.
-UnifiedReward-Think~\cite{wang2025bunified} proposes a unified multimodal reasoning reward modeling framework that integrates multimodal preference data with RL.
-By learning reasoning chains across text and images, it performs fine-grained evaluation of generative tasks, thereby enhancing the model's multimodal reward modeling capabilities and generalization.
-The Chain-of-Thought approach is also applicable to PRMs.
-GenPRM~\cite{zhao2025genprm} is a generative process reward model that conducts reward judgment through explicit CoT reasoning and code-based verification, obtained by fine-tuning on high-quality CoT-PRM data.
-However, GenPRM does not incorporate reinforcement learning for further optimization.
-Reward models augmented with CoT reasoning can improve the interpretability and generalization of reward scoring through explicit reasoning processes.
-Nevertheless, such models typically require high-quality CoT data, the acquisition and annotation of which involve substantial cost.
+\textbf{Chain-of-Thought Reward Models. } In recent years, research in reward modeling has shifted from traditional scalar scoring models to Chain-of-Thought Reward Models (CoT-RMs), which generate reasoning chains to assist in preference judgment.
+RRM~\cite{guo2025reward} treats reward modeling as a reasoning task, using long-chain reasoning before generating the final reward, and introduces a reinforcement learning (RL) framework to enhance reasoning ability.
+Many CoT-ORM studies follow a two-stage training approach: first, supervised fine-tuning (SFT) for initialization, and then RL to further improve performance.
+RM-R1~\cite{chen2025rm} and Think-RM~\cite{hong2025think} use high-quality long-chain reasoning data to guide the model via SFT and apply RL to improve performance in the second stage.
+Later work extended CoT-ORM to multimodal settings.
+R1-Reward~\cite{zhang2025r1} uses GPT-4o to annotate a multimodal dataset and applies RL to enhance performance on complex reward tasks.
+UnifiedReward-Think~\cite{wang2025bunified} combines multimodal preference data with RL to improve reasoning across text and images.
+The CoT approach is also used in Process Reward Models (PRMs), like GenPRM~\cite{zhao2025genprm}, which uses explicit CoT reasoning and code verification but does not apply RL.
+CoT-enhanced reward models improve interpretability and generalization, but they require high-quality CoT data, which is costly to acquire and annotate.